Most Popular Forms used by Purchasing [3 free samples]

 Step 4 – Evaluation of responses

-Okay, now you have all these proposals or responses from your bidders.
-What’s next?
-Some companies use what is called an evaluation matrix.
-In it, areas like commercial terms are scored and used to justify an award.
-Basically, you are reviewing proposals in depth and shortlisting the responses you feel are best suited to your project requirements.
+Now that you have all the proposals or responses from your bidders, what’s next?
+Many companies use an evaluation matrix, where areas such as commercial terms are scored and used to support the award decision.
+At this stage, you are reviewing each proposal in depth and shortlisting the responses that best align with your project requirements.

 Step 5 – Award